EbubeOkodike/Group-4-MENIAL-1st-Project-/Group 4/static/info.md

 - blue : #4597F5

-/*note: take all colors specified as general and for all usages in the wireframe, unless specified in brackets.*/
+*note: take all colors specified as general and for all usages in the wireframe, unless specified in brackets.*

 - green : #85E024